Eligibility Requirements

 Finally, physicians need to have completed one year of graduate medical education, must have a valid state license issued by a state, territory or commonwealth of the United States or the District of Columbia, and should be board certified or board eligible.

-Additional Ways to Prepare
+Additional Ways To Prepare

 Joining the Military is a big commitment that can alter the course of your medical career in new and fulfilling ways.
 Keep these in mind as you prepare for your next step: